neondatabase-labs/aws-cognito-express-htmx-neon-rls-authorize/README.md

 <img width="250px" src="https://neon.tech/brand/neon-logo-dark-color.svg" />

-# AWS Cognito + Neon RLS Authorize Demo
+# AWS Cognito + Neon RLS Example

-This is a demo of [Neon RLS Authorize](https://neon.tech/docs/guides/neon-authorize) together with Amazon Web Services' Cognito.
-This is a minimal app and doesn't exhaustively have all features, but rather just the features neededed to demonstrate how Cognito and Neon RLS Authorize can work together.
+This is a demo of [Neon RLS](https://neon.tech/docs/guides/neon-rls) together with Amazon Web Services' Cognito.
+This is a minimal app and doesn't exhaustively have all features, but rather just the features neededed to demonstrate how Cognito and Neon RLS can work together.
 Namely this app does not have password reset, proper error messaging, or other things necessary for full proper auth support.

 # The Stack